 Jason laughs a touch more than necessary.
-Nathan’s smile grows bigger.
+Cameron’s smile grows bigger.

 ‘Wanna come in?’
 Jason asks.
 ‘I’ll keep my distance, obviously.’

-As Nathan follows Jason down the hallway, his mother’s face flashes before him.
+As Cameron follows Jason down the hallway, his mother’s face flashes before him.

-Inside, the house is brighter than Nathan imagined.
+Inside, the house is brighter than Cameron imagined.
 It’s clear that it’s been renovated not long ago.
-They enter the kitchen, which is appended by a dining room, which is appended by a small coutyard.
+They enter the kitchen, which is appended by a dining room, which is appended by a small courtyard.

 ‘This place yours?’
-Nathan asks, placing his backpack on the dining table, beginning to unload the goods.
+Cameron asks, placing his backpack on the dining table, beginning to unload the goods.

 ‘Nah, it’s an Airbnb.
 I came back early when we were told they were closing the borders.
 I was backpacking around Europe.’